kcp-dev/kcp/README.md

   - **`syncer`**, which runs on Kubernetes clusters registered with the `cluster-controller`, and watches `kcp` for resources assigned to the cluster
   - **`deployment-splitter`**, which demonstrates a controller that can split a `Deployment` object into multiple "virtual Deployment" objects across multiple clusters.
   - **`crd-puller`** which demonstrates mirroring CRDs from a cluster back to `kcp`
+- **`virtual-workspaces`** which demonstrates how to implement apiservers for custom access-patterns, e.g. like a workspace index.
+- **`syncer`** which implmenents a transparent multi-cluster sync of resources to offer compute (i.e. to run pods and other workload types) to kcp workspaces using external Kubernetes clusters.
+- **`kubectl-kcp`** which is a kubectl plugin that offers kcp specific sub-commands.

 ## So what's this for?

 #### Multi-Cluster Kubernetes?

-`kcp` could be _useful_ for [multi-cluster scenarios](docs/investigations/transparent-multi-cluster.md), by running `kcp` as a control plane outside of any of your workload clusters.
+`kcp` could be _useful_ for [multi-cluster scenarios](docs/investigations/transparent-multi-cluster.md), by running `kcp` as a control plane outside of any of your (shared) workload clusters.

 #### Multi-Tenant Kubernetes?